kyledaniels/gameapp/README.md

 ⭐️ Star us on GitHub — it helps!

-[Who Wants To Be A Software Engineer](https://thenegotiator.herokuapp.com/member). is a trivia game that will allow the user to review and practice basic interview coding questions.
-The app will allow the user to login using a Github authentication.
-Onc the user log in they will select an avatar then answer fifteen interview questions within three minutes.
-The user will have the option to select up to 2 hints if needed throughout the game.
-Once the user completes the game they are given a game summary with a remark in regards to their readiness to become a Software Engineer.
+[Who Wants To Be A Software Engineer?](https://thenegotiator.herokuapp.com/member). is a trivia game that will allow the user to review basic interview coding questions.
+The app will allow the user to answer fifteen interview questions within three minutes.
+Once the user completes the game they are given a game summary with a remark in regards to their readiness to become a Software Engineer based on their score.

 ![image](https://user-images.githubusercontent.com/40472408/74198490-8c586a80-4c2f-11ea-8cd6-3f406667ab05.png)